 Levey Jennings Charts

-This chart displays a mean process base on a long-term sigma with control limits.
-The control limits are such that the distance between them and the centerline is ‘3s’.
-The standard deviation value ‘s’ for these charts is determine by the same method as the standard deviation for the distribution platform.
+Another type of control chart that you can create using our template is the Levey Jennings chart.
+This type of chart displays a process mean based on long-term sigma, with control limits set such that the distance between them and the centerline is ‘3s’.
+Here, ‘s’ denotes the standard deviation, and the method to determine ‘s’ for these charts is the same as the standard deviation for the distribution platform.

 The Journey to Creating a Control Chart